Will your town be hit with a gas shortage? Concern abounds after Colonial Pipeline debacle

 Wow, okay.
 What about my town?

-BBC World has a handy map showing where the pipeline crosses: Major metropolitan areas include Meridian, Mississippi; Atlanta, Georgia; and Charlotte, North Carolina.
+BBC World has a handy map showing where the pipeline crosses.
+Major metropolitan areas include Meridian, Mississippi; Atlanta, Georgia; and Charlotte, North Carolina.
 If you’re anywhere along the route, you could become collateral damage.

 The attacked pipeline (Map from @BBCWorld) pic.twitter.com/Y5w7LMyKtc